Halloween Kills-2021

 A lavish party in Atlantic City is a fabulous highlight of Ragtime.

 One day, a rich white family living in New Rochelle, New York, finds a black baby in their yard and takes in the mother (Debbie Allen) as a maid.
-A black pianist, Coalhouse Walker Jr. (Howard E. Rollins Jr.), returns for his woman and child after finding success in a Harlem jazz band.
+A black pianist, Coalhouse Walker Jr. (Howard Rollins), returns for his woman and child after finding success in a Harlem jazz band.

 A group of small-minded firefighters, irritated to see a successful black man own a Model-T Ford, deface it, and Walker demands retribution.
 This sets the main chain of events in the film as a war rages between Walker and his friends and the white firefighters.

-There are more stories presented in a lesser form that I would have loved more from like the interesting friendship between the black Walker and the white younger brother played by Brad Dourif.
+There are more stories presented in a lesser form than I would have loved, like the interesting friendship between the black Walker and the white younger brother, played by Brad Dourif.

 In a strange scene, millionaire industrialist Harry Kendall Thaw (Robert Joy) makes a scene when White unveils a nude statue atop Madison Square Garden, modeled after former chorus girl Evelyn Nesbit (Elizabeth McGovern), Thaw’s wife.

-Convinced White has corrupted Evelyn, Thaw publicly shoots him dead.
+Convinced that White has corrupted Evelyn, Thaw publicly shoots him dead.

-Other characters intrigued but to dissect them would be impossible since there were so many of them.
+Other characters intrigued, but dissecting them would be impossible since there were so many.
 McGovern, Mandy Patinkin, and Mary Steenburgen are my favorite characters.

-The only slight drawback is that the film has a glossy look to it and gritty scenes are not powerful enough.
+The only slight drawback is that the film has a glossy look, and the gritty scenes are not powerful enough.
 As intense a moment as the finale is, for example, I wanted something dirtier.
-When Walker’s fate is sealed I wanted to be more frightened instead of feeling like I was being fed high drama.
+When Walker’s fate was sealed, I wanted to be more frightened, not feel like I was being fed high drama.

-Oscar Nominations: Best Actor in a Supporting Role-Howard E. Rollins Jr., Best Actress in a Supporting Role-Elizabeth McGovern, Best Writing, Screenplay Based on Material From Another Medium, Best Art Direction-Set Direction, Best Cinematography, Best Costume Design, Best Music-Original Score, Best Music-Original Song-“One More Hour”
+Oscar Nominations: Best Actor in a Supporting Role-Howard Rollins, Best Actress in a Supporting Role-Elizabeth McGovern, Best Writing, Screenplay Based on Material From Another Medium, Best Art Direction-Set Direction, Best Cinematography, Best Costume Design, Best Music-Original Score, Best Music-Original Song-“One More Hour”